SaraBurgin/ecommerce-store-next-js/README.md

   - Include thank you message

 ### DEPLOYMENT
-  - It is an ongoing project at the moment but soon it will be deployed on Heroku
+  - It is an ongoing project so at the moment it is deployed on Netlify but soon when it is finished I will deploy on Heroku